 If our collaborations do not result in the successful discovery, development, and commercialization of product candidates or if one of our collaborators terminates its agreement with us, we may not receive any future research funding or milestone or royalty payments under such collaboration.
 Moreover, we may not receive all of the milestone or royalty payments we are entitled to receive under our current and future collaboration agreements.
 For example, pursuant to the terms of our collaboration and license agreement with Bristol-Myers Squibb, we are entitled to receive up to \$301.0 million in total milestones per each program subject to the agreement.
-However, given the overlapping nature of the triggers for these milestone payments, as well as the uncertainty associated with achieving any of such milestones, it is unlikely that we will receive the entire \$301.0 million in milestone payments.
+However, given the overlapping nature of the triggers for these milestone payments, as well as the uncertainty associated with achieving any of such milestones, it is unlikely that we will receive the entire \$301.0 million in milestone payments with respect to each program subject to the agreement.